-One of the oldest continuously inhabited city in the world and the largest city in Southern Italy.
-Naples is a fascinating, chaotic place to visit, but is it possible to see Naples in a day?
+One of the oldest continuously inhabited cities in the world and the largest city in Southern Italy -Naples is a fascinating, chaotic place to visit, but is it possible to see Naples in a day?
 Yes, we covered a lot of ground in one day but we appreciated the raw beauty of Naples a lot more when we returned for a longer stay.

 If you have only one day to visit, we have put together a list of top things to do in Naples.
 So start with a cup of strong coffee, make sure you’re wearing comfy shoes (Naples is best explored on foot!) and get ready to embrace the madness that is Naples.

 With limited time, it’s a great idea to join a walking tour to show you the highlights and learn a little bit about the city.
 We did the free Best of Naples walking tour with http://www.napolithatsamore.org.
 The tour starts at 10 am and lasts two hours.
 Our guide was excellent, pointing out lots of points of interest along the way.
 Even though the tour is free, you can’t just turn up; you do need to reserve your spot in advance.

 Visit The National Archaeological Museum